How to Save at the Airport in Spain

-Alternative 2: Get an American Express Gold card.
-The first year is free, but remember to cancel otherwise it costs 130€!
-You’ll get 2 free visits to VIP lounge as long as you spend 1000€ on your card during the year.
+#3: Get an American Express Gold card.
+The first year is free, but remember to cancel otherwise the annual fee costs over 100€!
+You’ll get two free visits to VIP lounge as long as you spend reach the minimum spend threshold during the designated period.

-Alternative 3: Reserve and pay.
-VIP lounges cost from around 20€ upwards per person per visit, but visiting without a reservation costs even more.
+#5: Reserve and pay.
+VIP lounges cost from 35€ upwards per person per visit, but visiting without a reservation costs even more.